Research at USI: overview

 USI’s flexible structure allows for decisions to be made swiftly, thus enabling the fluid exchange of ideas.
 Researchers at the University are provided with an unfettered and open access to the world to develop projects independently.

-Compared to its size, the outcomes of its scientific research conducted at USI speaks to a remarkable dynamism that makes the university a cluster for scientific development in the region.
-USI and its affiliated research institutes (IDSIA, IRB, IOR) attract on average 15 million Swiss francs of competitive research funds every year, mainly from the Swiss National Science Foundation and the European Union – with 12 prestigious ERC Grants, a Marcel Benoist Prize (the Swiss “Nobel” prize), a Dreyfus Prize and a Robert Koch Award.
+Compared to its size, the outcomes of scientific research conducted at USI speaks to a remarkable dynamism that makes the university a cluster for scientific development in the region.
+USI and its affiliated research institutes (IDSIA, IRB, IOR) attract on average 18 million Swiss francs of competitive research funds every year, mainly from the Swiss National Science Foundation and the European Union – with 20 prestigious ERC Grants, a Marcel Benoist Prize (the Swiss “Nobel” prize), a Dreyfus Prize, a Robert Koch Award and a Sanofi-Pasteur Institute Award.

-The interest of leading institutions in hiring young Ph.D graduates from USI underscores the quality of the research conducted.
-Notable examples include Oxford, Columbia University, Cornell University, University College London, EPFL, London School of Economics, University of Bristol, University of Amsterdam, TU Delft, Northwestern University, New York University, University of Indiana, Erasmus University Rotterdam, Hong Kong Polytechnic University, Copenhagen Business School, and organisations such as Google and Microsoft.
+The interest of leading institutions in hiring young Ph.D. graduates from USI underscores the quality of its research.
+Notable examples include Harvard, Oxford, Columbia University, Cornell University, University College London, Johns Hopkins University, University of Washington, New York University, Imperial College London, Northwestern University, Duke University, EPFL, London School of Economics, University of Bristol, Erasmus University Rotterdam, TU Delft, and companies such as Google, Microsoft, Amazon, Oracle, IBM.

 |At a glance|